umeshrapol/Indian_Mutual_Fund_using_MFtool/README.md

 These fields are sufficient to evaluate **returns, growth trends, volatility, and consistency** of mutual fund performance.

 ---
-## 🔍 Analysis Question 1: Mutual Fund Category Distribution
+## 🔍 Mutual Fund Category Distribution

 ### Question
 How many mutual fund schemes are available in each category such as Large Cap, Mid Cap, Small Cap, Debt, and other categories?